Hull Kingston Rovers

-Hull Kingston Rovers are a professional rugby league club based in Kingston upon Hull, Yorkshire, England, that competes in the Super League, the top tier of British rugby league.
-The club has won five league championships, and one Challenge Cup.
+Hull Kingston Rovers (often abbreviated to Hull KR) are a professional rugby league club based in Kingston upon Hull, Yorkshire, England.
+The club play home games at Craven Park and compete in Super League, the top tier of British rugby league.

-Formed in 1882, the club joined the Northern Rugby Football Union in 1897.
-Hull Kingston Rovers most successful period was during the late 1970s and early 1980s, with Roger Millward leading the club to three league titles between 1978 and 1985, and the club's only Challenge Cup win in 1980.
-After a period of decline, the club competed in its first Super League season in 2007.

-Introduction
+Hull KR have won the League Championship six times and Challenge Cup twice.
+In 2025, the club won its first League Leaders' Shield, and the 2025 Super League Grand Final for the first time, to complete the treble.

 Hull Kingston Rovers are one of two professional rugby league teams in Hull.
-Hull F.C. play on the west side of the city, and Hull KR on the east side, at Hull College Craven Park.
+Hull F.C. play on the west side of the city, and Hull KR on the east side, at Sewell Group Craven Park.
 The River Hull is the divide between the two.
 Hull KR's nickname, "The Robins", originates from their traditional playing colours of red and white.

-After a ten-year stay in the Super League (2007–2016), they were relegated from the Super League to the Championship in the 2016 season, due to the Million Pound Game.

-After winning the majority of their matches in the 2017 Championship season, Hull KR successfully gained automatic promotion back to the Super League, at the first time of asking.
+After a ten-year stay in the Super League (2007–2016), they were relegated to the Championship in the 2016 season, due to the Million Pound Game.
+In the 2017 Championship season, Hull KR successfully gained automatic promotion back to the Super League, at the first time of asking.